School for Advanced Research: Early years

-Rebuilding the school
+A New Era

 In 1967, Douglas W. Schwartz, a young professor of anthropology from the University of Kentucky, became the new director of the School of American Research.
 Schwartz broadened the school's focus to embrace advanced scholarship in anthropology and the humanities worldwide; and to promote the study, preservation, and creation of Southwest Indian art.
 Schwartz also continued the school's archaeological research with field excavations in the Grand Canyon in the late 1960s and, in the 1970s, the excavations of Arroyo Hondo Pueblo.

 Over the years, SAR's offices had relocated from the Palace of the Governors to the Hewett House on Lincoln Street.
 In 1973, the school moved into an old adobe estate on Santa Fe's east side.
 El Delirio had been the home of Martha Root White and Amelia Elizabeth White.
 Built in the 1920s by William Penhallow Henderson, the estate was a popular gathering place for Santa Fe artists, writers, and intellectuals—among them Hewett, Morley, and others associated with the school.
 The White sisters were avid promoters of Indian art, and together they opened the first Native American art gallery in New York City.
 Elizabeth also was a founding member of the Indian Arts Fund (IAF) in Santa Fe and sat on SAR's Board of Managers for 25 years.
 When Elizabeth died in 1972 at age 94, she left El Delirio and other Santa Fe properties to the school.
 In that same year, the IAF disbanded and deeded its collections of Southwest Indian art to the school.

 The new campus, with its many buildings, permitted the realization of Schwartz's vision for the school.
 The Advanced Seminar Program was inaugurated in 1968, and has since sponsored more than 120 seminars, the results of which are published by the school's SAR Press.
 The Resident Scholar Program, launched in 1972, has provided over 180 scholars with residential fellowships.

 The construction of the Indian Arts Research Center in 1978 gave the collections inherited from the IAF a suitable home.
 In 1988, the J. I. Staley Prize was established to recognize books by living authors that exemplify outstanding research in anthropology.
 Over the succeeding two decades, several residential fellowships for Native artists were also established.